atom-minimap/minimap/README.md

 }
 ```

-The visible area will still allow interaction but the minimap track won't.
+The visible area will still allow interaction but the Minimap track won't.

 ### Contributing